mjg59/python-broadlink/README.md

 Python control for Broadlink RM2 IR controllers
 ===============================================

 A simple Python API for controlling IR controllers from [Broadlink](http://www.ibroadlink.com/rm/).
+At present, the following devices are currently supported:

-At present, only RM Pro (referred to as RM2 in the codebase) and A1 sensor platform devices are supported.
+* RM Pro (referred to as RM2 in the codebase)
+* A1 sensor platform devices are supported
+* RM3 mini IR blaster

 There is currently no support for the cloud API.

 Example use
 -----------